shawnmckinney/apache-fortress-demo/README.md

 # README for Apache Fortress Demo End-to-End Security Example

- This document demonstrates how to download, install and setup the apache fortress demo web app.
+ Last updated: March 15, 2015

-## Last updated: March 15, 2015
+ This document is starting point for apache fortress demo web app.
+Here we will download the source package from githut, and generate a java document that contains the actual tutorial instructions.

 ## Prerequisites for target machine:
 1. Debian or Redhat Liunx machine with OpenSSL installed.